zine-eddine303/obsidian-notes/Study Notes/IELTS/Writing/My weak points.md

 - **z or s at the end of a word**: practice how to know how to use them (like colonize, localize...)
 - **While**...... , ~~but~~ **I believe** ...
 - ==Need to learn how to link ideas more fluently==
+- Practice more articles
+- ==If you only eliminate very minor and stupid mistakes, you can improve your ban significantly by 1 or 1.5==
+-